Homes and building – part one; construction

 Simple silent PC

-Not in production yet but a lovely design based on some readily available aluminium extrusions.
-Heat pipes are optimally arranged on a huge heatsink so there need be no moving parts at all.
-With sides of wood or marble this is a quiet beauty.
+A lovely design based on some readily available aluminium extrusions.
+Heat pipes are optimally arranged on a huge heatsink and there are no moving parts at all.
+With sides of wood or marble this is a quiet beauty and a great DIY PC build.

 Silent gaming PC

-More use of the aluminium extrusions to make the ultimate silent gaming PC.
+More use of the aluminium extrusions to make the ultimate silent gaming PC that you could build.
 Anything up to 22 vertically aligned heat pipes give enough cooling power to run practically anything.
 The vertical chimney design also promotes a cooling draught for components; yes what did the Romans ever do for us?

 PC in a desk